Cancer Cases Drop 14% in Pandemic's First Year, 200,000 Cases Unreported

 “The differences in expected versus observed cases didn’t happen in the same way across the board for every single cancer site,” Lum says.
 “There were high levels of variation between different diseases and individual cancer sites.”

-The study’s findings provide month-by-month breakdowns of NCDB’s 2020 trends in reported cases, Lum says; the monthly analysis isn’t standardly available to NCDB users and offers valuable insights into details of the year’s progression.
-The findings call for NCDB users engaged in cancer care quality reporting, process improvement, or research to carefully interpret disease- and program-specific results for 2020 and years to come to account for the disrupted pandemic year data.
-Study authors recommend users perform their own validation studies before incorporating 2020 data and use disclaimer language in publications using 2020 NCDB data.
+Dr. Lum highlighted that the study's findings provide a valuable month-by-month breakdown of the trends in reported cancer cases in the NCDB during 2020, which is not standardly available to NCDB users.
+These insights offer important details on the progression of cancer cases during the pandemic year.
+The authors of the study recommend that NCDB users engaged in cancer care quality reporting, process improvement, or research exercise caution when interpreting disease- and program-specific results for 2020 and subsequent years, taking into account the disrupted data from the pandemic year.
+They also recommend conducting validation studies to verify the accuracy of the 2020 data and including disclaimer language in publications that utilize 2020 NCDB data.
+This underscores the importance of careful and thoughtful use of data in light of the unique circumstances and challenges posed by the COVID-19 pandemic.

 “We are alerting the cancer community to look carefully at their institutional data to see how what happened in 2020 could have affected what their reports looked like,” Lum said.
 “Database users should consider what activities took place in their local and institutional environment that first year of the pandemic.”

-Lum said the downstream effects of the 2020 data set, such as impacts on longitudinal survival reports, have yet to be understood.
-The Commission on Cancer will follow the 2020 NCDB cohort and conduct similar validity studies with the subsequent data cohorts in 2021 and 2022.
-Future research can also evaluate COVID-19 infection-related associations, treatment adherence and outcomes, and long-term follow-up of the 14.4% of cancer diagnoses that were not treated as expected in Commission on Cancer-accredited cancer programs.
+Dr. Lum highlighted that the downstream effects of the 2020 data set, including impacts on longitudinal survival reports, are not yet fully understood.
+The Commission on Cancer plans to continue monitoring the 2020 NCDB cohort and conducting validity studies with subsequent data cohorts in 2021 and 2022 to further assess the implications of the pandemic on cancer care.
+Future research could also investigate associations between COVID-19 infection, treatment adherence, outcomes, and long-term follow-up of the 14.4% of cancer diagnoses that were not treated as expected in Commission on Cancer-accredited cancer programs.
+This ongoing research will help to better understand the long-term effects of the pandemic on cancer care and inform strategies for improving cancer outcomes in the future.

 MEDIA CONTACTRegister for reporter access to contact details